highlightxyz/generative-art/README.md

 # Creating generative art on Highlight

-Generative art collections are Highlight are sets of NFTs that are rendered by an artist's code at the time they're minted.
+Generative art collections on Highlight are sets of NFTs that are rendered by an artist's code at the time they're minted.
 The `hl-gen.js` script powers these collections by giving artists access to:

 - [Methods for generating deterministic randomness in your art](#generating-deterministic-randomness-using-hl-genjs)
 - [Numerous pieces of data from the blockchain](#data-provided-by-hl-genjs)